HaydarovAkbar/construction_sports/README.md

 # Telegram bot
-The telegram bot is written in Python using the aiogram library.
+The telegram bot is written in Python using the python-telegram-bot library.
 The telegram bot is responsible for the following tasks:
     - Retrieving data from the backend
     - Sending data to the backend
     - Sending data to the user